QuadmanSWE/ds-ref-platform/README.md

 ## And infrastructure as data?

-Infrastructure can be deployed through kubernets since we have equiping it with crossplane.
+Infrastructure can be deployed through kubernetes since we have equipped it with crossplane.
 You need to add the providers and their credentials as you need, but there is one out of the box for keycloak for you to play with.

 You can check out the app that managed keycloak resources here: https://argocd.platform.local/applications/argocd/crossplane-keycloak